-The Philippines continues to be plagued by a high prevalence of infectious diseases.
-Compounding this problem is the alarming increase in the incidence of degenerative and lifestyle diseases like hypertension, cancer, accidents, and diabetes.
+Despite recent advances in health care, our country continues to be plagued by a high prevalence of infectious diseases.
+Compounding this problem is the alarming increase in the incidence of degenerative and lifestyle diseases like hypertension, cancer, and diabetes.
 As a result, funds for health care are more often spent in treating the sick than in keeping the population healthy.